Why I Don't Eat Meat

 Updated: Jan 3, 2021

 To be honest, it wasn't on purpose.
-My allergies and immunology issues prevented me from eating meat.
+My allergies and immunology issues prevented me from eating meat (see The Day My Life Changed).
 Actually, at one time, it prevented me from eating almost EVERYTHING.
 Yes, it was insane to say the least.

 I spent literally years going from doctor to doctor, all of whom said they couldn't help me.
 I was getting more and more sick, constantly in hospital ER's and no one could figure anything out.